Hanzlazafar1/Webchatbot_rag/README.md

 Advanced Language Model: Powered by LLaMA 3.2 for high-quality natural language understanding and generation.
 Retrieval-Augmented Generation (RAG): Combines retrieval of contextually relevant information with generative responses for improved accuracy.
 FAISS Vector Database: Efficient and scalable similarity search for fast information retrieval.
-WeChat Integration: Seamlessly integrates with the WeChat platform for real-time messaging.
 Architecture Overview
 User Query: The user sends a query via WeChat.
 Retrieval: